Marple Rifle and Pistol Club

 full details and travel arrangements ask at the club range.
 Please note that

-not visitors.
+not probationary members or visitors.

-- Normally on
+- Normally

 grounds and family and friends of